imadcollin/kickstarter-webapplication/README.md

 ### Features

   - Easy to modify and configure
-  - Appropriate to a just with modern libraries such as Polymer or Angular
+  - Appropriate to adjust with modern libraries such as Polymer or Angular
   - The server is built with the modern techniques using Koa2
-  - Easy to use and install directly from the GitHub depositors
+  - Easy to use and install directly from the GitHub repositories

 ### Structure